Jet Airways Case Study: Soaring High, Crashing Down, Reviving Hope, and the Final Descent

 Full-Service Airline

 Full-service airlines offer passengers the choices of economy, business class, premium economy, and first class on their flights.
 The company was operating as a full-service airline.
 Operating as a full-service airline in India is not an easy task.
 One needs formidable financial support and customer relationships.
-Catering to the wealthy, the middle class, and the lower sections of the Indian society requires strategy and operational excellence beyond imagination.
+Catering to the wealthy, the middle class and the lower sections of Indian society requires strategy and operational excellence beyond imagination.
 That is why most of the companies focus on the middle-class segment and keep the prices as low as possible.
 Jet Airways was biting off more than it could chew.

 Drowning in Debt